 There is a $20 charge to attend Business Briefings.
-PSU students can register at a discounted price of $10.
+PSU students can register for free.
 Registrations cannot be refunded.
-Contact firstname.lastname@example.org or (503) 725-5932 to learn how sponsors and PSU students can register at a discount.
+Contact email@example.com or (503) 725-5932 to learn how sponsors and PSU students can register with a discount code.

 Fill out the categories below to be notified by email of upcoming Business Briefing Breakfasts

 The Business Briefing Breakfast Series is generously supported by:

 For more information about Business Briefings, or to let us know what topics you'd like to learn about in future business briefings, please contact firstname.lastname@example.org at or (503) 725-5932.